stuycs-gh-classrooms/nxtm-p00-pd10-oh-no/README.md

   - mass and velocity

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - no, it will use the existing constants
+  - no

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - no, this formula only uses velocity and mass for calculation

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - this force will interact with other orbs

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
   - YOUR ANSWER HERE